peggyscshu/Batch-assay-in-oil-red-stain/README.md

 1. Ruifrok, A.C. & Johnston, D.A.
 (2001), "Quantification of histochemical staining by color deconvolution", Anal.
 Quant.
 Cytol.
 Histol.
 23: 291-299, PMID 11531144

 #Feedback
 1. Made changes to the layout templates or some other part of the code?
-Fork this repository, make your changes, and send a pull request..
+Fork this repository, make your changes, and send a pull request.
 2. Do these codes help on your research?
 Please cite as the follows.
 Wang, M.C. , Hsu, M.T., Hu, M.Y., Lin, C.C., Hsu, S.C., Chen, R.D., Lee, J. R., Chou, Y.L., Furukawa, F., Hwang, S.P.L., Hwang, P.P., and Tseng, Y.C., “Adaptive metabolic responses in a thermostabilized environment: transgenerational trade-off implications from tropical tilapia.”
+Science of The Total Environment 806 (2022)

 ![alt text](https://github.com/peggyscshu/Batch-assay-in-oil-red-stain/blob/main/Flowchart.JPG)